taxburst/taxburst/doc/developer.md

 If you are writing a parser in another language that outputs JSON, please feel free to include the original file and the JSON output file in the examples, and link to your parsing code in the documentation.
+Note: for the moment, the JSON format doesn't support custom attribute display; if you need this, please let us know and we'll figure something out!

 Feel free to ask for help on any of these tasks!p